mccartykim/md_knowledge_graph_mcp/examples/system_prompt.md

 2. After significant updates (multiple new entities or relationships):
    - Reload the complete knowledge graph to ensure you have the latest information
    - This ensures consistency across your entire knowledge base

-## Naming Conventions
-- Use PascalCase for entity names (e.g., "JohnDoe", "ProjectAlpha")
-- Prefer specific over general names when creating entities
-- For people, include full names when known
-- For concepts, use industry-standard terminology where applicable

 ## Example Knowledge Structure